Northern California Stream Report

 Sugar Creek Ranch Report

-Report: The insects are hatching and the Sugar Creek Rainbows are on the hunt!
+Report: The weather is cooling off and the fish are super hungry on the ranch.
 The Callibaetis are coming off on most days and these are the big ones.
 Bring some Adams and Missing Links to sight fish for the cruising Bows, #14-16.
 While they are not hatching, Damselfly nymphs are abundant, so bring a bunch of the Balanced Damsels, and Black, Brown and Olive Balanced Leeches fished under indicators are something you should always have.
 Zebra Midges in red #18 are also working well.
 Remember, these fish can be spooked on clear, bright days, so a little stealth per small creek fishing can go a long ways to fooling the large rainbows in Sugar Creek!

 Hot Flies: